* As an Amazon affiliate, this site earns from qualifying purchases.

 The book of Ezekiel, part of the Old Testament, offers insights into prophetic visions and messages.
 Ezekiel used vivid imagery and symbolic actions to convey God’s teachings.
 Themes include God’s sovereignty, the people’s unfaithfulness, and the promise of restoration.
 The book begins with Ezekiel’s call, describes the downfall of Jerusalem, and illustrates spiritual revival through symbolic acts like dry bones.
 It also envisions Israel’s restoration and a new Temple.
 These messages encourage repentance and spiritual renewal.
 The background information in this article will help readers understand the first reading for the 11th Sunday in Ordinary Time Year B, Ezekiel 17:22-24.

-This prayer is based on the responsorial psalm for the 11th Sunday in Ordinary Time Year B, Psalm 92.
+The responsorial psalm for the 11th Sunday in Ordinary Time Year B is Psalm 92.
 It reminds us to praise God from morning to night, recognizing Him as the source of our joy.
 The prayer contrasts those who live unaware of God with those who sense His presence and are strong.
 It highlights the importance of treating others with care and finding true joy in following God.
 Praising and thanking God all day brings love and joy into our lives.
-[Link to the prayer]

 Background Information for the Gospel of Mark